Kindrad/Kenshi_IO_Continued/README.md

 # Kenshi_IO_Continued
 A continuation of the Kenshi IO plugin.
 Has some bugs fixes and new features...

+### How to Install:
+Simple:
+Download as zip and add the "io_mesh_kenshi" folder to your blender addons folder.

+or

+With Github:
+Clone locally and add a symlink from your blender addon folder to the "io_mesh_kenshi" folder so it works from clone folder instead.

 ### New Features:
 + Works on latest Blender 2.9+